Locate the Vehicle Identification NumberGet detailed Vehicle History Report in 3 Easy Steps

 It's a vehicle identification number, or VIN, for short.
-The National Highway Traffic Safety Adminstration (NHTSA) began to require VINS in 1981 for all road vehicles.
+The National Highway Traffic Safety Adminstration (NHTSA) began requiring standardized VINs in 1981 for all road vehicles.

 Vehicles made during or after 1981 have a VIN made up of 17 characters (letters and numerals).
-Before that, the VIN usually ranged anywhere from 11 to 17 characters.
+Before that, the VIN length and format varied among vehicles.

 The VIN provides clues as to a vehicle's background, including the manufacturer, model year, and where it was built.
 In other words, it records the vehicle's identity.
 To learn what the individual characters in a VIN represent, visit our page on decoding the VIN.

 The VIN also provides a means to trace a vehicle from its "cradle" (the factory) to its "grave" (the scrap heap).
 In that way, it is similar to a Social Security number for Americans.
 So it is important to know where the VIN is in order to order a vehicle history report from AutoCheck.

 A VIN appears on many forms: registrations, titles, insurance identification cards, accident reports, recall reports, and body shop records, to name a few.

 Recording the VIN

 You should know your vehicle's VIN, recording and storing the number someplace other than in the vehicle.
 This information will be helpful to law enforcement officials trying to recover your car should someone steal it.